 We have some staffing announcements to make, as well.
 Keri Watson joined as an Executive Editor in 2021.
 Keri is Associate Professor of Art History in the School of Visual Arts and Design and the Texts and Technology PhD program at the University of Central Florida, where she also serves as the founding director of the Florida Prison Education Project.
 Her research focuses on twentieth-century American art, critical disability studies, and curatorial practices.
 This year she published This is America: Re-viewing the Art of the United States (with Keidra Daniels Navaroli: Oxford University Press, forthcoming this fall) and The Routledge Companion to Art and Disability (with Timothy W. Hiles).
 Mora Beauchamp-Byrd, who joined Exhibition Reviews in 2021, is Visiting Assistant Professor of Art and Design at the University of Tampa; she is an art historian, curator, and arts administrator.
 Frances K. Holmes is our newest Exhibition Reviews editor, joining earlier this year.
 She is Assistant Professor of Native American and Indigenous Studies and current department chair at the Institute of American Indian Arts (IAIA).
 Jennifer Way joined our new section “Digital Dialogues” in 2022 and is Professor of Art History at the University of North Texas.
 In May of 2022, we welcomed Katherine Jentleson as our newest Executive Editor.
 Jentleson holds a PhD from the Art, Art History and Visual Studies Program at Duke University, where she wrote her dissertation on John Kane, Horace Pippin, and Anna Mary Robertson “Grandma” Moses—the first American self-taught artists to gain cultural capital in the mainstream art world.
 Since joining the High Museum as its inaugural Merrie and Dan Boone Curator of Folk and Self-Taught art in 2015, she has curated more than half a dozen exhibitions, including Really Free: The Radical Art of Nellie Mae Rowe and Gatecrashers: The Rise of the Self-Taught Artist in America, which was also the title of a single-authored scholarly publication based on her dissertation and released by the University of California Press in 2020.
 We also gratefully acknowledge the term of Constance Cortez, who served the journal from January through April 2022 as an Executive Editor, but who had to step down for personal reasons.

 In 2022, the journal began to focus on strengthening our governance, achieving financial sustainability, and clarifying our strategic vision, all while keeping an eye on internal capacity and workload for our majority volunteer board and editorial teams.
-This January, Panorama shared our 2021 Annual Report at our first official Advisory Board meeting.
+This January, Panorama shared our 2021 Annual Report at our first official Advisory Council meeting.
 We also launched six subcommittees to provide guidance on vital operational and directional tasks and topics.
 The subcommittees are: Development and Fundraising; Digital Infrastructure & Issues; Ethics and Legal Issues; Diversity, Equity, Inclusion, and Accessibility (DEIA); International Initiatives; and Emerging Professionals.
-We are grateful for the dedication of continuing Advisory Board members Miguel de Baca, Austen Barron Bailly, M. Elizabeth Boone, John Bowles, Michael R. Clapper, Frank H. Goodyear, Jeffrey Richmond-Moll, Bruce Robertson, William Keyse Rudolph, Alan Wallach, Sally Webster, Jason Weems, and Justin Wolff.
-We are delighted to welcome new members to our Advisory Board: Aleesa Pitchamarn Alexander, Makeda Best, Mark Castro, Ellery Foutch, David Hart, Elizabeth Hutchinson, Wendy Katz, Kate Clarke Lemay, Jami Powell, Therese Quinn, Alona C. Wilson, and Claudia E. Zapata.
+We are grateful for the dedication of continuing Advisory Council members Miguel de Baca, Austen Barron Bailly, M. Elizabeth Boone, John Bowles, Michael R. Clapper, Frank H. Goodyear, Jeffrey Richmond-Moll, Bruce Robertson, William Keyse Rudolph, Alan Wallach, Sally Webster, Jason Weems, and Justin Wolff.
+We are delighted to welcome new members to our Advisory Council: Aleesa Pitchamarn Alexander, Makeda Best, Mark Castro, Ellery Foutch, David Hart, Elizabeth Hutchinson, Wendy Katz, Kate Clarke Lemay, Jami Powell, Therese Quinn, Alona C. Wilson, and Claudia E. Zapata.
 These twenty-five individuals will help guide strategic visioning and support the journal through its next phase of maturation.

 The production of Panorama is only made possible through the efforts of our editorial team and project workers and through grant support and individual contributions from readers like you.
 We hope that, as you dive deep into this issue’s contents, you consider making a donation to support the journal.
 Your gift goes directly toward our operations and ensures the financial sustainability of Panorama—allowing us to continue the work to sustain lively and timely scholarly discourse and engagement.